 PDF download Download Article

-3. In the Run dialogue box, type in "mspaint.exe" without the quotation marks, then click on "OK" to search for Microsoft Paint.
+2. Then click on "OK" to open Microsoft Paint.
 After a slight delay, this should bring up the Microsoft Paint interface.

 PDF download Download Article

 • If you're using an operating system prior to Windows 10, you'll instead need to right-click Microsoft Paint and select "Create Shortcut" in the drop-down menu.
-The shortcut will appear on your desktop, from which you have the option of clicking and dragging the shortcut icon onto your taskbar.
+The shortcut will appear on your desktop, and you can click and drag it onto your taskbar.[1]

 7. Advertisement